moldyn/MoSAIC/docs/faq.md

 # Frequently Asked Questions

+### How can I use the terminal user interface (TUI)?
+This can be simply achieved by calling `python -m mosaic tui` or `mosaic tui`.
+It can be navigated via keyboard and mouse.

 #### How to load the clusters file back to Python?
 Simply use the function provided in `tools`:
 ```python